Jessica Jones season 1: Development

-In October 2013, Marvel and Disney announced that Marvel Television and ABC Studios would provide Netflix with live action series centered around Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
+In October 2013, Marvel Comics and Disney announced that Marvel Television and ABC Studios would provide Netflix with live action series centered around Daredevil, Jessica Jones, Iron Fist, and Luke Cage, leading up to a miniseries based on the Defenders.
 Melissa Rosenberg was brought on to showrun the Jessica Jones series, to be reconfigured as a "page one do-over" from an original project she had developed in December 2010 for ABC.
 In December 2014, the official title was revealed to be Marvel's A.K.A.
 Jessica Jones, but that was shortened to Marvel's Jessica Jones in June 2015.
 The season consists of 13 hour-long episodes.

 Writing

-The writers for the season worked in Los Angeles, with one member of the writing team on set in New York for filming.
+The writers for the season worked in Los Angeles, with one member of the writing team on set in New York City for filming.
+Edward Ricourt, a member of Marvel Studios' writer program who had written a Luke Cage film script that had never come to fruition, was brought on to advise the series since it introduced the character.
 Actress Carrie-Anne Moss talked about how the scripts developed through the production of the season, explaining that the dialogue usually did not change much while filming, but scenes were altered to accommodate the filming locations when necessary.
 Rosenberg stated that, since Jones is a private investigator, there would be some procedural elements to the show, "but that's not our focus.
 There are cases.
 In particular, there is a large case that carries over the season."
-Elaborating on this, Marvel Television head Jeph Loeb said that the "fun about being a private detective is that the line between what's legal and what's not legal gets very blurred....her drive is not always necessarily to solve the case, as much as it is to go, 'Okay, can I pay the rent?
+Elaborating on this, Marvel Television head Jeph Loeb said that the "fun about being a private detective is that the line between what's legal and what's not legal gets very blurred [...] her drive is not always necessarily to solve the case, as much as it is to go, 'Okay, can I pay the rent?
 How am I going to get through this day?'"
 He also added that inspiration for the season came from "the noir films from the '40s" and "film[s] like Chinatown."